Welcome to Dairy Project

 |Donor Agency||United States Agency for International Development (USAID)|

 |Geographic Focus||Nationwide, with main focus on South Punjab|

 |Beneficiaries||Rural population connected to livestock sector|

-Although Pakistan is the third largest milk producing country in the world, dairy farming practices are old and in dire need of an overhaul.
-The dairy sector operates mostly in the informal economy and nearly 97 per cent of the milk produced comes from small scale subsistence farming families having only two to three animals.
-The average milk yield per animal in Pakistan is 6.14 liters which is lower than the regional or world averages.
-Nevertheless, the overall contribution of the dairy sector to the national GDP is about 11 percent making it the most significant Agriculture subsector for the national economy.
-The sector presents huge potential for growth.
-Average milk yield per animal can significantly improve by supporting consolidation of dairy farms, improving efficiency of small dairy farms and by giving small dairy farmers access to progressive farming techniques, breed improvement and other dairy extension services.
-Such efforts will result in increased incomes of impoverished rural communities.
+Although Pakistan is the third largest milk-producing country in the world, dairy farming practices are old and in need of an overhaul.
+The dairy sector operates mostly in the informal economy and nearly 97 per cent of the milk comes from smallholder dairy producers, with only two to three animals.
+The average milk yield per animal in Pakistan is very low.
+However, the overall contribution of the livestock sector to the national GDP is approximately 11 percent, making it the most significant agriculture subsector for the national economy, with great potential for growth and poverty alleviation.

 Achievements to Date

 Unemployed in 1998, Ali Muhammad left his village and home in Shorkot, Punjab to relocate to Dubai to work as an electrician and earn a high income for his family.
 But Muhammad later realized ...
 Read More

 Unfortunately, I was unemployed since several years, striving to make both ends meet for my family, until I met the USAID-DRDF Dairy Project team, which introduced me to Artificial Insemination technique...
 Read More

 “Since long, I was on the lookout for a reliable source of income to support my family, with five younger sisters, one brother and parents.
 Life was not so pleasant, as we could barely make both ...
 Read More